 The actual overlap between spiritual practice and psychotherapy is really only about 15% — with the bulk of spiritual practice inexpressible to those who have not had certain supra-egoic or supra-conscious experience.
 Psychodynamic insight is not the same as spiritual realization — though it is most desirable & necessary, especially in our time — nor is spiritual perception reached through psychodynamic processes, because the identification with our psychological processes is one of the things standing in the way of authentic inner freedom.

-And when that breakthrough comes, it changes literally everything.
+And when that breakthrough comes, it comes not as an intuition or concept but as an uprooting of one’s very identity — and it changes literally everything.